1993 Michael Jackson sexual abuse allegations: Further allegations

-2005 trial

 On December 18, 2003, Jackson was charged with seven counts of child sexual abuse and two counts of administering an intoxicating agent to commit a child sexual abuse felony against Gavin Arvizo.
 Jackson denied the allegations.
 Sneddon again led the prosecution.
 The People v.
 Jackson trial began in Santa Maria, California, on January 31, 2005.
 The judge allowed testimony about past allegations, including the 1993 case, to establish whether the defendant had a propensity to commit certain crimes.

-However, Jordan Chandler left the country to avoid testifying.
+A meeting was held in New York by the FBI in an attempt to persuade Jordan Chandler to testify for the 2005 trial.
+Chandler informed the two agents in the meeting that he would not testify and would "legally fight any attempts to do so".
+Chandler left the country to avoid testifying.
 Thomas Mesereau, Jackson's defense attorney, later said: "The prosecutors tried to get [Chandler] to show up and he wouldn't.
 If he had, I had witnesses who were going to come in and say he told them it never happened and that he would never talk to his parents again for what they made him say."

 June Chandler testified that she had not spoken to her son in 11 years.
 During her testimony, she claimed that she could not remember being counter-sued by Jackson and that she had never heard of her own attorney.
 She also said she never witnessed any molestation.
 Jackson was found not guilty of all 14 charges on June 13, 2005.

-Jason Francia, son to a Neverland Ranch maid (Blanca Francia), testified in 2005 at the criminal trial that Jackson had abused him on several occasions when he was seven to ten years old.
-According to The Guardian, Francia testified: I was wearing shorts,' he said, his voice breaking.
-'He reached on my leg and he reached up and into my privates.
-Francia alleged that Jackson continued touching his testicles for several minutes."

-Francia said that "every time I was being tickled there was some sort of exchange of money", done with the understanding that he would not tell his mother.
-On cross-examination, Francia acknowledged that in his first 1993 interview he told detectives Jackson had not molested him.
-He said he had denied being improperly touched by Jackson because he did not want to be embarrassed at school.
-He said he went into counseling until he was eighteen years old.
-Mesereau sought to establish that the Francias were goaded into their accusations by overzealous prosecutors and tempted by money offered for media interviews.

-Jury foreman Paul Rodriguez compared Jason's to Janet Arvizo's erratic behavior on the stand.
-He said he "just didn't seem that credible", "left too many little loopholes in his statements" and they had a hard time believing him.

-Posthumous allegations

-In 2013, the dancer and choreographer Wade Robson, who testified in Jackson's defense at his criminal trial, reversed his position and filed a lawsuit against Jackson's estate, saying Jackson had sexually abused him when Robson was aged between seven and 14.
-The allegations by Robson and another man, James Safechuck, a child actor in a 1987 Pepsi commercial, are the focus of the 2019 documentary Leaving Neverland.